-People with multiple needs face a combination of problems including homelessness, substance abuse, contact with the criminal justice system and mental ill health.
+People facing multiple disadvantage experience a combination of problems including homelessness, substance misuse, contact with the criminal justice system and mental ill health.
 They fall through the gaps between services and systems, making it harder for them to address their problems and lead fulfilling lives.

 It is estimated that 58,000 people face problems of homelessness, substance misuse and offending in any one year.
 Within this group, a majority will have experienced mental health problems.

 Hard Edges: Mapping Severe and Multiple Disadvantage in England (Lankelly Chase, 2015)